LiberTEM/LiberTEM/docs/source/api.rst

 For special applications, the :class:`~libertem.executor.delayed.DelayedJobExecutor` can use `dask.delayed <https://docs.dask.org/en/stable/delayed.html>`_ to delay the processing.
-This is highly experimental.
+This is experimental, see :ref:`dask` for more details.

 Common executor choices
 .......................